Limited Clients. Proven Results.

 The Speeding Ticket Defense Attorneys at Stiefvater Law will fight your case and avoid costly points on your license.
 Call now for a free consultation.

 Speeding Ticket Points in Waynesburg, Ohio

 Most often, the largest concern of our speeding ticket clients is avoiding points on their license or driving record.
 The points you receive on your license vary depending on your specific circumstances.
 For example, if you get a speeding ticket and are convicted for speeding:

 Over 5 MPH when the posted speed limit is less than 55 MPH, a conviction will result in 2 points on your driving record.

-Contact a Speeding Ticket Attorney in Waynesburg today to discuss the possible penalties associated with your speeding ticket.
+Contact a Speeding Ticket Attorney in Waynesburg today to find out what we can do for you.